 - Test Taking:

 - Read the directions carefully.
 This may be obvious, but it will help you avoid careless errors.
-If there is time, quickly look through the test for an overview.
-Note key terms, jot down brief notes
+If there's time, quickly look through the test for an overview.
+Note key terms and jot down brief notes.

 - Answer questions in a strategic order:

-- First easy questions to build confidence, score points, and mentally orient yourself to vocabulary, concepts, and your studies (it may help you make associations with more difficult questions)
+- Answer easy questions first to build confidence, score points, and mentally orient yourself to vocabulary, concepts, and your studies.

-- Then difficult questions or those with the most point value.
-With objective tests, first eliminate those answers you know to be wrong, or are likely to be wrong, don't seem to fit, or where two options are so similar as to be both incorrect.
-With essay/subjective questions, broadly outline your answer and sequence the order of your points
+- With objective tests, first eliminate those answers you know to be wrong.
+With essay questions, broadly outline your answer and sequence the order of your points.

-- Review your test to make sure that you have answered all questions, not mismarked the answer sheet, or made some other simple mistake
+- Review your test to make sure that you've answered all questions, not mismarked the answer sheet, or made some other simple mistake.

 - Proofread your writing for spelling, grammar, punctuation, decimal points, etc.

-- Change answers to questions if you originally misread them or if you have encountered information elsewhere in the test that indicates that your first choice is incorrect
+- Only change answers to questions if you originally misread them or if you've encountered information elsewhere in the test that indicates that your first choice is incorrect.